cncf/clomonitor/docs/dev.md

 ### Database tests

 If you plan to do some work on the database layer, some extra setup is needed to be able to run the database tests.
 [Schema and database functions are tested](https://github.com/cncf/clomonitor/tree/main/database/tests) using the unit testing framework [pgTap](https://pgtap.org), so you need to [install](https://pgtap.org/documentation.html#installation) the pgTap PostgreSQL extension on your machine.
-To run the tests you will also need to install a perl tool called [pg_prove](https://pgtap.org/pg_prove.html) from CPAN (`cpan TAP::Parser::SourceHandler::pgTAP`).
+To run the tests, you will also need to install a perl tool called [pg_prove](https://pgtap.org/pg_prove.html) from CPAN (`cpan TAP::Parser::SourceHandler::pgTAP`).

 Similarly to what we did during our initial database setup, we'll create a configuration file for Tern for the tests database in the same folder (`~/.config/clomonitor`), called `tern-tests.conf` with the following content (please adjust if needed):